hpcleuven/VscDocumentation/source/data/winscp_access_irods.rst

 .. _winscp_access_irods.rst:

-Using WinSCP for Accessing to iRODS
+Using WinSCP to access iRODS
 ===================================

 Another tool to upload/download data to/from iRODS through a Graphical User Interface (GUI) is WinSCP (Windows Secure Copy).
 WinSCP is an open source free (SFTP client, FTP client, WebDAV client, S3 client and SCP client) for Windows.
 Its main function is file transfer between a local and a remote computer.